National Federation of the Blind

-The National Federation of the Blind (NFB) is an organization of blind people in the United States.
-It is the oldest and largest organization led by blind people in that country.
-Its national headquarters are in Baltimore, Maryland.
+The National Federation of the Blind (NFB) is an American membership and advocacy organization of blind people.
+Founded in 1940 by Jacobus tenBroek, it became an early force in the organized blind movement and in campaigns for the rights of blind Americans in the mid-20th century.
+The organization is headquartered in Baltimore, Maryland.

 Overview

 Anyone, blind or sighted, is permitted to join the NFB, but a majority of members in its local chapters, state affiliates, and nationwide divisions must be blind, as must its officers and board members at every level with exception of the National Organization of Parents of Blind Children.
 This structure is intended to ensure that the organization is run by blind people and reflects the collective views of its blind members, the NFB refers to itself as "the voice of the nation's blind."

 The philosophy of the organization is:

 The National Federation of the Blind knows that blindness is not the characteristic that defines you or your future.
 Every day we raise the expectations of blind people, because low expectations create obstacles between blind people and our dreams.
 You can live the life you want; blindness is not what holds you back.

 The organization's former president, Kenneth Jernigan, said, "We who are blind are pretty much like you.
 We have our share of both geniuses and jerks, but most of us somewhere between, ordinary people living ordinary lives."

 The NFB works to promulgate its philosophy by educating and recruiting new members, working to educate the general public, and interacting with legislators and policy makers at the local, state, and national levels.
 The positions of the National Federation of the Blind on issues are determined by its national convention, which meets annually and typically has between 2,500 and 3,000 delegates from the organization's affiliates in the fifty states, the District of Columbia, and Puerto Rico.